harish121436/STUDENT-LOOKUP-RKV/README.md

 # STUDENT-LOOKUP-RKV
-To search by ID number.The search will return all detail that match
+To search by ID number.The search will return profile of that match.